 In the “big” edit room, John was cutting a trailer for theatrical film that had been shot on 35mm film.
 Each frame, a little more than an inch and a half wide, was more than twice the size of our film that was shot on 16mm.
 What a difference to be able to really examine every single frame up close.
 I had never seen images so beautiful.
 And I’m not sure I ever will again.

-The film he was making the trailer for was called Days of Heaven and was directed by a relatively unknown filmmaker named Terrence Malick.
-Watching the trailer being edited together every day was better than having a great 6 course meal.
+The film was called Days of Heaven and was directed by a relatively unknown filmmaker named Terrence Malick.
+Watching the trailer being edited together every day was better than having a 6 course meal served in bed.
+Seeing the film in a movie theater was dazzling.
+Without realizing it, I wandered out into the sunlight a different person.
 For years and years to come, I walked around with a few of the images that I literally picked up off the editing room floor that I carried safely in a dedicated side pocket of my backpack in a protective white envelope.

-The majority of the shots from the film were photographed outdoors during what I learned was referred to as “magic hour,” that small window of time when the sunlight gets most beautiful at the end of the day.
+The majority of the shots from the film were photographed outdoors during what I learned was referred to as “magic hour,” that small window of time at the end of the day when the sunlight gets most beautiful.
 In the end, the film wasn’t considered a commercial success: maybe because it was slow paced and thoughtful.

 Occasionally, over the years, I’ve given short demonstrations and classes to film students about the craft of cinematography and I never fail to bring out the sacred envelope with those breathtaking images inside.
 And as they held up the clips to the light as I had often done, I would talk about the discipline that Terry and his crew went through to get such heart stoppingly beautiful shots.

 I wasn’t alone.
 The Village Voice called Days of Heaven, “the most gorgeously photographed film ever made.”
-The film went on to win an Academy Award for Best Cinematography by Nestor Almendros and Haskell Wexler.
+The film, shot by Nestor Almendros and Haskell Wexler, went on to win an Academy Award for Best Cinematography.

 Almost twenty years later

-A phone call gets through to at hotel in Italy where I am working.
-I am expecting it to be the producer with whom I was going to have dinner that night.
+A phone call gets through to me at hotel in Italy where I am working.
+I expected it to be the producer with whom I was going to have dinner that night.

 The voice clearly wasn’t that of the producer.
 “Hi, I’m calling from Terence Malick’s production office in Los Angeles and we wanted to speak with you about a feature film project we are shooting later in the year.”

-What’s the cliché line?
-“You could have knocked me over with a feather.”
+I pantomimed the cliche, “You could have knocked me over with a feather.”